 The equipment required for the examination includes rear view mirror, horn, windshield wipers, two separate methods of applying brakes, muffler, headlights, rear tail lights, valid license plate, stop light, directional signals, seat belts, and, if applicable, window tint compliance sticker.
 The license examiner may refuse to give the road test in event of hazardous weather, road conditions or an inability to effectively communicate.

 The driving test will determine your ability to operate a motor vehicle properly under traffic conditions.
 Ordinary maneuvers may include:

-- Three point turn.
-Stop vehicle at right edge of curb.
-When safe, make sharp left turn; back vehicle.
-Move forward in right lane.
-Do not bump curb or use driveway.
+Three-point turn.
+Stop the vehicle at the right edge of the curb.
+When safe, make a sharp left turn; back vehicle.
+Move forward in the right lane.
+Do not bump the curb or use the driveway.

 During the test, you should turn your head when you observe traffic and look over your right shoulder while backing to indicate to the examiner you are aware of conditions around you.
 The examiner must mark items during the test indicating “acceptable” or “needs training.”
 Do not be distracted by the scoring, as it does not indicate you are receiving all bad marks.
 No passengers or pets are permitted in the vehicle during the road test.
 Loose items like cameras or radios should not be in the car during the road test.

 Causes for immediate failure and termination of the road test are: